m0dtheory/r2modmanPlus-crossover/README.md

 This comprehensive guide provides detailed instructions for configuring CrossOver to enable modding in a Steam game using r2modman.
 Our example game is "ROUNDS."

+You can find all the necessary files in the [Releases](https://github.com/m0dtheory/r2modmanPlus-crossover/releases) page.

 ### Step-by-Step Configuration

 Follow these steps to successfully configure CrossOver for modding: